 I am constantly juggling multiple priorities – homeschool, writing, art, home renovation, entrepreneurship and more.
 Consequently, I am NEVER bored.

-To date, I have written six books and published five.
+To date, I have written six books, two non-fiction, four fiction.
 You can find them here.
-Book Six, Schicksal Turnpike, is currently in edits.

 When I’m not writing, I’m a negligent, laissez-faire gardener.